petermarkdavid/petermarkdavid.github.io/reflections/sprint-3/my-reflections-sprint-3.md

 ### How did you find coding along to the JavaScript Cafe lecture?
 Did this help you see how combining JavaScript and the DOM interact together?

+It was onteresting but felt like it went from basics to really complex super fast.

 ### What was something you learned or realised from doing this activity?

+I realised that I seem to struggle the first time going through content so I might need to review things twice.